 Is it a Hobby or A Business

-According to the IRS.. it is not a hobby if you are buying and selling goods online with the intention of making a profit.
-In other words, if you plan to sell your handmade items online in marketplaces such as Esty or eBay or on your own website with the intention of making a profit which most people are, then you are in Business.
-And therefore required to report your income to the IRS.
-Starting a business online is no different than starting any other business when it comes down to the law.
+No matter what you decide to sell online according to the IRS.. it is not a hobby if you are buying and selling goods online with the intention of making a profit which most people selling online are, then you are in Business.
+Therefore you are required to report your income earned from selling products or services online to the IRS.

-As a retailer selling goods over the Internet you are expected to collect sales taxes on behalf of your State Revenue Office.
-You can apply for a sales tax permit with your State Revenue Office.
+As a retailer, you may be required to collect sales taxes on behalf of your State Revenue Office if your State imposes a sales tax.

 - The Sales Tax Id gives the seller of retail products the right or permission to collect sales taxes from their customers on behalf of the government.
 You are required to remit the sales tax to the state revenue office monthly or semi-annually depending on your state tax requirements.